Secful/cloud-connect-deployments/azure/subscription/deletion/SUBSCRIPTION_LEVEL_DELETION.md

 ### Discovery Process
 1. Validates Azure CLI authentication and subscription access
+2. Initial confirmation prompt (unless `--auto-approve` is used)
-2. Searches for Azure AD applications with nonce suffix
+3. Searches for Azure AD applications with nonce suffix
-3. Locates associated service principal using application ID
+4. Locates associated service principal using application ID
-4. Searches for custom roles with nonce suffix
+5. Searches for custom roles with nonce suffix
-5. Summarizes all discovered resources before deletion
+6. Summarizes all discovered resources
+7. Final confirmation prompt before deletion (unless `--auto-approve` is used)

 ## Deletion Process